lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 #### pruning on-the-go

 The holy grail of winning tickets is to identify them as early as possible in the training process.
 Dettmers and Zettlemoyer[^fromscratch] propose a technique to identify winning tickets without the need for expensive retraining.
-They exploit the momentum of the gradients to determine which weights reduce the error the most and prune accordingly.
+They exploit the momentum of the gradients to determine how fast weights change during training and prune those that do not change much.
 Furthermore, the values of pruned weights are redistributed dynamically.
 The results show that this so-called sparse momentum technique outperforms their baselines for sparse learning.

 #### limitations

 There are also studies that challenge the LTH:
 Gale et al.[^ch1] conduct a large-scale comparison of sparse neural nets on machine translation with transfomers and image classification with ResNet-50.
-While they confirm that naive magnitude pruning[^mp] is the best pruning technique, they report that the LTH approach fails to find winning tickets for these architectures.
+They confirm that naive magnitude pruning[^mp] is the best pruning technique among the compared ones.
+However, they report that the LTH approach fails to find winning tickets for these architectures.
 Liu et al[^ch2] show that -- with a carefully selected learning rate -- random tickets can perform as well as winning tickets.
 Both works, however, did not yet use late resetting[^lth-at-scale], which helps to find winning tickets especially in deep architectures.